 Students develop their ability to perform basic mathematical functions and problem solving in the areas of addition, subtraction, multiplication, and division.
 They also work in the areas of measurement, place value, time, money, graphing, basic geometry, fractions, and decimals.

 Students use a variety of methods to explore the wonder of God’s creation.
 They read, discuss, and investigate scientific process, life science, earth science, and physical science.

-Students study the life of Christ, the early Church, and missions from the time of Paul until now.
+Students study the life of Christ, the book of Acts, and missions.
 As students are personally guided through the Gospels, they learn and apply principles from the messages, parables, miracles, and life events of Jesus.
-Moving into Acts, students see the building of God’s church as the Gospel spreads through the missionary journeys of Paul.
-Students memorize a weekly scripture verse and attend chapel once a week that includes worship and praise through song and sharing of God’s Word.
+Moving into Acts, students see the building of God’s church as the Gospel spreads through the missionary journeys of Paul and through famous missionaries of history.

 Students complete projects that challenge them to research facts, collect images, name, store, manage files, and create multimedia presentations.
 Students work with a variety of computer applications including PowerPoint, Word, Google Docs, and a web-based keyboarding program.